2019 rates: $1,290. Full tuition must be received by April 5, 2019.

 Students should wear comfortable clothing which allows for movement and have a set of blacks (black pants and black t-shirt) for the production.
 Overly baggy clothing is not allowed.

-Optional lunch will be available to all Theater Conservatory students at an additional fee.
+Optional lunch will be available to all Theater Workshop students at an additional fee.
 Students who are registered for lunch will need to opt in for an entire session; lunch cannot be purchased on a daily basis.
 For more information and the menu, please click here.

 Students who do not register for lunch will need to bring a lunch from home each day.
 A refrigerator and microwave are available.